Stellar angular momentum of intermediate redshift galaxies in MUSE surveys: Stellar kinematics

-In the right panel of Fig. \ref{fig:correc_lam}, we show the correction dependence on $n$ for the corrected galaxies in our sample.
+In the right panel of Fig. \ref{fig:correc_lam} we show the correction dependence on $n$ for the corrected galaxies in our sample.
 The S\'{e}rsic index for the corrected galaxies spans from $\sim$0.5 to $\sim$7.5.
-We can see that the correction affects more strongly galaxies where their angular size is comparable to $\sigma_{{\rm PSF}}$, this is where $r$ approaches 1, as expected.
-Solid lines in the plot indicate how the generalized Moffat and $f_{n}$ (from Equations \ref{eq:correc2} and \ref{eq:correc3}) behave for different $n$ and $r$ values, which for the latter is the mean $r$ value for each subset.
-When the galaxy resolution decreases the correction is more affected by the galaxy light distribution (given by $n$), and therefore the ratio between the observed and intrinsic $\lambda_{R}$ increases.
-In other words, if the galaxy light is more concentrated toward its center (higher $n$), a better resolution is required for the correction to be physically applicable.
+We can see that the correction more strongly affects galaxies where their angular size is comparable to $\sigma_{{\rm PSF}}$; this is where $r$ approaches 1, as expected.
+The solid lines in the plot indicate how the generalized Moffat and $f_{n}$ (from Equations \ref{eq:correc2} and \ref{eq:correc3}) behave for different $n$ and $r$ values, which for the latter is the mean $r$ value for each subset.
+When the galaxy resolution decreases the correction is more affected by the galaxy light distribution (given by $n$), and therefore the ratio of the observed to intrinsic $\lambda_{R}$ increases.
+In other words, if the galaxy light is more concentrated towards its centre (higher $n$), a better resolution is required for the correction to be physically applicable.
 More details about the correction are presented in Appendix \ref{sec:correc}.